Monday, December 13, 2021

 Day 12 - Another year, another Holiday season, another Twelve Days of Christmas - Before and After!
 I hope you've made it through this chaotic year as best you could, and that you've been able to contemplate - and perhaps even DO - some of the familiar holiday activities that bring us all comfort and joy.

-The first of our Twelve Days contains two carols - one from Germany, written by known poet and a known composer, and the second from Bohemia (part of the present day Czech Republic), a traditional carol with no known creator.
+The first of our Twelve Days contains two carols - one from Germany, written by a known poet and a known composer, and the second from Bohemia (part of the present day Czech Republic), a traditional carol with no known creator.
 And the funny part about it all, from my personal perspective, is that I thought they were the same carol!
 And they ARE very similar in sound and structure.
 Even their German names are very similar, at least from a non German-speaking American's point of view!

 So let's delve into Ihr Kinderlein, kommet (O, Come, Little Children) and after that, Kommet, ihr Hirten (Come, Ye Shepherds).